Thanksgiving Vocabulary in Spanish

 Parientes - relatives.

 La casa de los abuelos - Grandparents’ house.
-In Latin families, it is common to celebrate some holidays at grandparents’ house
+In Latino families, it is common to celebrate some holidays at grandparents’ house

 Compartir or Reunirse - to share.